Ed Warner (basketball)

-Edward L. Warner (July 5, 1929 – September 7, 2002) was an American college basketball player.
+Edward L. Warner (July 5, 1929 – September 7, 2002) was an American basketball player.
 He was one of the stars of the 1949–50 CCNY Beavers men's basketball team, the only team to win both the NCAA tournament and the National Invitation Tournament (NIT) in the same year.
 He was also a central figure in the point shaving scandal that came to light in the aftermath of that season.

 College career

 Warner came from DeWitt Clinton High School in the Bronx to play college basketball for Nat Holman at the City College of New York.
 A 6'3" forward, he regularly battled with bigger men to average 14.8 points per game as a sophomore for the Beavers during their championship year.
 In the 1950 NIT, he upped this average to 21.7 per game and was named the tournament's Most Valuable Player as CCNY defeated Bradley in the final at Madison Square Garden.
 A couple of weeks later, the Beavers again beat Bradley, this time in the 1950 NCAA tournament, to become the only team to win both tournaments in the same year.